retorquere/zotero-auto-index/README.md

 cup of coffee, read that article you have been putting off, and sit it out.
 After this initial spike, indexing should be painless and automatic.
-Batches are currently limited to 50 attachments to not freeze Firefox for too long; you can kick off a new batch by choosing the 'Refresh full-text index' option from the gear menu. *In principle* this does the same as the "rebuild index" option from the Zotero preferences menu, except that that rebuild does everything in one fell swoop, and my (too large) collection causes Firefox to die during the rebuild.
+Batches are currently limited to 50 attachments to not freeze Firefox for too long; you can kick off a new batch by choosing the 'Refresh full-text index' option from the gear menu. *In principle* this does the same as the "rebuild index" option from the Zotero preferences menu (Gear -&gt; Search -&gt; Rebuild Index...), except that that rebuild does everything in one fell swoop, and my (too large) collection causes Firefox to die during the rebuild.
 The 'Refresh' option can be triggered multiple times, and won't do anything once your entire collection is indexed.